MetaCenterCloudPuppet/cesnet-hbase/README.markdown

 There is only limited support of HBase on multiple interfaces (2015-01).
 Web UI access works fine, but the master and regionserver services listen only on the primary IP address.

-It must be worked around.
+It can be worked around.
 For example using NAT.

 **Example NAT**: Have this /etc/hosts file: